MillenTec/HelloCode-Animation/README.md

 In fact, the time for this animation was quite tight.
 My production time was roughly four full days, so there are still many details that aren't perfect.
 I may revise them later — you can see more in the following text; the rendering of this animation took over three hours...

-## 2. Open Source Information
+## 2. Creative Commons Public License (CCPL)
-This work will be open-sourced under the **[CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt)** license, which means you can:
+This work will be released under the Creative Commons Public License **[CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt)**, which means you can:
 - **Share** — Replicate and distribute this work.
 - **Adapt** — Modify, convert, or create new works based on this.